 This page sets the MAX RX audio level the volume has when set to 40 on the normal operational display screen.
-The maximum RX audio level on each module installed can be adjusted from 0 to 40 with a typical factory setting of 10 to 14 for 5 Vrms for 600 ohm load.
-The higher the number, then the higher the max audio is.
+The maximum RX audio level on each module installed can be adjusted from 0 to 40 with a typical factory setting for bands 1 to 4 of 10 to 14 for 5 Vrms for 600 ohm load.
+Band 5 is 30 to 35.
+The higher the number, the higher the max audio is.

 Highlight the desired band by pressing the corresponding side button.
 Rotate the knob to adjust the Maximum RX level.
 Repeat for other bands as required.

-Note: The factory level is optimized for the highest level with the lowest distortion.
+Note: The factory level is optimized for highest level with the lowest distortion.
 Adjusting further than factory settings will result in little gain and higher RX distortion.
-Normally, this level should only be lowered if the audio controller needs a lower level of drive.
+Normally this level should only be lowered if the audio controller needs a lower level of drive.